ollej/shoutbridge/README.md

     !kickban user reason

 ### GooglePlugin ###
-Adds a command that lets users make a lucky google search.
+Adds a command that lets users make a lucky google search, or a wikipedia search.

 #### !google <terms> ####
 Returns the first hit from Google for the search terms.

+### !wikipedia <terms> ####
+Returns the first matching page for the search terms.

 Write your own plugin
 ---------------------